-Two of the primary purposes of the Board's Nominating Committee are to (i) develop and implement policies and procedures that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders and (ii) identify individuals qualified to become members of the Board of Directors and to recommend to the Board of Directors the director nominees for the annual meeting of shareholders.
+Two of the primary purposes of the Board's Nominating Committee are (i) to develop and implement policies and procedures that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders and (ii) to identify individuals qualified to become members of the Board of Directors and to recommend to the Board of Directors the director nominees for the annual meeting of shareholders.
 The Nominating Committee is also responsible for considering candidates for membership on the Board of Directors submitted by eligible shareholders.
-The Nominating Committee's charter, as well as other committee charters, is available on the Company's website at www.cbi-biotech.com and in print upon request.
+The Nominating Committee's charter is available on the Company's website at www.cbi-biotech.com and in print upon request.
+The Nominating Committee of the Company's Board of Directors was the only entity or person to nominate and/or recommend any of the director nominees.